Welcome to Our Blog on the Camino Portuguese

 Somewhat disappointed, we emerged back out into the bright, hot, sunny courtyard in front of the Cathedral.
 Almost immediately we ran into Peter and Sue, two pilgrims we had met along the Camino Portuguese and spent quite a lot of time getting to know.
 It turned out that they had been receiving our texts for the past few days, but weren't able to send a reply.
 If we hadn't been unceremoniously hoofed out of the museum we probably wouldn't have gotten a chance to see them again before we headed off to Finisterre.
 We've had these fortuitous meetings before on both our Caminos, where people we assumed we'd never see again turned up in the most unexpected ways.

-We spent a lovely hour or two sitting at an outdoor cafe in the shadow of the cathedral, enjoying coffees and Santiago cakes and talking about the Camino Portuguese, and our plans for future hikes.
+We spent a lovely hour or two sitting at an outdoor cafe in the shadow of the cathedral, enjoying coffee and Santiago cakes and talking about the Camino Portuguese, and our plans for future hikes.
 We discussed whether we would recommend beginning the Camino in Lisbon or Porto, and talked about how different it felt to arrive in Santiago the second time.
 It was a beautiful Camino and a pleasure to remember it in the presence of those who shared it.
-Eventually we parted ways, hoping to run into each other once more before returned to our respective continents.
+Eventually, we parted ways, hoping to run into each other once more before returning to our respective continents.

 Finding it too hot to explore the crowded city streets, we opted to visit the Pilgrim Museum.
 The museum offers fascinating displays that explore what pilgrimage is, how it has changed over the years, and what pilgrims used to look like and carry.
 Many different art forms depict pilgrims throughout the ages.
 This time there was also a stunning photography exhibit that showed scenes from the Camino Frances and Japan's Kumano Kodo pilgrimage.
 These two Caminos are twinned, and people who walk both are known as 'dual pilgrims' and are eligible for a special Compostela.
 The photographs were presented by Aoife Maire Nidhubdha (Ireland) and Luis Gago Sotorrio (Spain), who run a Spanish travel blog 'Destino Ikigai.'
 The brightly coloured temples, delicate vegetation, and majestic mountains of Japan's Kumano Kodo pilgrimage certainly look beautiful.
 Perhaps one day we will be lucky enough to have the chance to walk along it.